dawnfire/go-git/_examples/README.md

       using a username and password.
     - [personal access token](clone/auth/basic/access_token/main.go) - Cloning
       a repository using a GitHub personal access token.
-    - [ssh private key](clone/auth/ssh/main.go) - Cloning a repository using a ssh private key.
+    - [ssh private key](clone/auth/ssh/private_key/main.go) - Cloning a repository using a ssh private key.
+    - [ssh agent](clone/auth/ssh/ssh_agent/main.go) - Cloning a repository using ssh-agent.
 - [commit](commit/main.go) - Commit changes to the current branch to an existent repository.
 - [push](push/main.go) - Push repository to default remote (origin).
 - [pull](pull/main.go) - Pull changes from a remote repository.